 THE WILDGOOSE MEMORIAL LIBRARY

-Devised by Jane Wildgoose, the outside of the room was sumptuously draped in black fabric and surmounted with ostrich feathers, inspired by the elaborate funeral car that carried Nelson's coffin on the final part of its journey to St Paul's Cathedral, in January 1806 (see: nationalarchives.gov.uk).
+Devised by Jane Wildgoose, and co-curated by Rebecca Duclos and Lauren Fensterstock, the outside of the room was sumptuously draped in black fabric and surmounted with ostrich feathers, inspired by the elaborate funeral car that carried Nelson's coffin on the final part of its journey to St Paul's Cathedral, in January 1806 (see: nationalarchives.gov.uk).

 Also included in the display was a copy of the miniature coffin, modelled on the decorated original made for Nelson's funeral, fabricated by Jane for On One Lost Hair to house a tiny relic purchased from eBay on a final voyage down the River Thames.